awsdocs/aws-parallelcluster-user-guide/doc_source/pcluster.dcv.md

 # `pcluster dcv`<a name="pcluster.dcv"></a>

-Interacts with the NICE DCV server running on the master instance\.
+Interacts with the NICE DCV server running on the head node\.

 ```
 pcluster dcv [ -h ] ( connect )